operator-framework/enhancements/enhancements/service-binding.md

 ### Custom Environment variables

 To make binding applications (e.g., legacy Java applications that depend on JDBC connectioon strings)  together with backing services more flexible, the Service Binding Operator supports the optional use of custom environment variables.
-To use custom environment variables, an application developer creates a ServiceBindingRequest that looks like the one shown
+To use custom environment variables, an application developer creates a ServiceBinding that looks like the one shown

 ```yaml
 apiVersion: service.binding/v1alpha1